moinwiki/moin/docs/admin/configure.rst

   used by basic theme to adjust textarea on modify view.

 * `svgedit_moin <https://pypi.org/project/XStatic-svg-edit-moin>`_
   is loaded at template modify_svg-edit.
-It is a fast, web-based, Javascript-driven SVG editor.
+It is a fast, web-based, JavaScript-driven SVG editor.

 * `jquery_tablesorter <https://pypi.org/project/XStatic-JQuery.TableSorter/2.14.5.1>`_